pdehaye/genomic_surname_inference/README.md

 How much does your genome say about you?
 ----------------------------------------

-If you are male, your Y chromosome together with genealogical databases pretty much gives out your last name.
+For a significant percentage of the male population, your Y chromosome together with genealogical databases pretty much give out your **last name**.
 This is an attempt at implementing the original attack of Gymrek et al. (or rather reuse the output of their software lobSTR).

 *WARNING WARNING WARNING*